ValentynaKucheriava/Case-Study/README.md

 GROUP BY job_title
 ORDER BY Numberjobs DESC;
 ```
-### Question 1: What is the difference between the number of jobs and the average salary for the 10 most common positions?

 | job_title  | number_jobs | avg_salary |
 | ------------------------- | --------- | ---------------|
 | Data Engineer             | 1040      | 142786         |